 #4 The Wrong Type of Morning Fuel

 Choosing a breakfast that consists of sugary cereal or a bagel with jam will guarantee a big blood sugar spike within 30 minutes of eating, says Strum.
 Shortly after, we feel hungry again and seek out snacks to raise our blood sugar back up.
 This cycle is a recipe for disaster when it comes to optimizing your metabolism!
 The constant rise and crash in blood sugar causes a lag in energy and concentration while hindering weight loss and metabolic function, says Strum.

-Instead, Strum suggests keeping your meal balanced with protein, complex carbohydrates, color, and healthy fats.
+Avoid foods that slow metabolism and prioritize foods that help it fire up.
+Strum suggests keeping your meal balanced with protein, complex carbohydrates, color, and healthy fats.
 Small doses of nutrients spread out through the day keeps our blood sugar stable and allows our body to utilize the nutrients we consume!